markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 The next lines display what files were changed and how many lines were added in green "+" or removed in red"-".
 We only have additions hence no red "-".

-> **Pro Tip**: One of the advantages of using the integrated terminal window in VS Code is that when we `checkout` to a different branch or perform a `merge` operation, the Explorer side panel will update with the new branch's folder hierarchy.
-Also note that on the bottom left on the status bar in VS Code under the Explorer side panel, the active branch will be displayed to help keep track of the version being edited or copied.
+> **Pro Tip**: One of the advantages of using the integrated terminal window in VS Code is that when we `checkout` to a different branch or perform a `merge` operation, VS Code has an Explorer side panel that will display an updated folder directory of the active branch.
+Also note that on the bottom left on the status bar in VS Code the active branch will always be displayed to help keep track of the version being edited or copied.
 This helps ensure we are not working on the `master` branch since management will not be very happy if the production environment gets corrupted.<br />
 > ### (ADD SCREENSHOT OF STUDENT'S INTEGRATED TERMINAL WINDOW w/ red outline of active branch in status bar)
 > **Video**: Screencast of VS code switching between branches and/or a pull request with?